 The Republican primary campaign between Holbrook and Smith has been contentious.
 In recent days, the tension between the two has been palpable, including at the end of a WCSH debate last week when Holbrook refused to shake Smith’s hand on live television.

 Holbrook has framed himself as the more conservative candidate in the race.
-A clinical psychologist with a background as a police officer and fisherman, Holbrook has railed against tax and spending increases.
+A clinical counselor with a background as a police officer and fisherman, Holbrook has railed against tax and spending increases.
 He also has advocated for repeal of the Affordable Care Act.

 “The American economy has stagnated because the liberals have placed a target on the backs of the middle class,” he told the Republican State Convention in April.
 “Obama is bankrupting our nation.
 We are $19 trillion in debt.”